lpietan/GenoMLizer/README.md

 ```

 #### mlVar
 Performs model fitting and testing with the ML models mentioned above for variant variables.
 For each model, hyperparameters are tuned and models selected with a 10-fold cross validation.
 Models selected are then tested on the held-out test set.
 10-fold cross validation training estimate predictive performance metrics and true held-out test set performance metrics are included in the output files 'prefix_train_results.csv' and 'prefix_test_results.csv' respectively.
 The performance metrics included are brier score, accuracy, Cohen’s kappa, area under the receiver operating characteristic (ROC) curve, sensitivity, and specificity.
 A permutation-based variable importance assessment is done for each top model with 25 permutations.
-Output for the variable importance assessments are in 'prefix_model_vi.csv' (full results) and 'prefix_model_vi.pdf' (plot of top 40 variables) for each model.  mlVar has 6 agruments (order matters).
+Output for the variable importance assessments are in 'prefix_model_vi.csv' (full results) and 'prefix_model_vi.pdf' (plot of top 40 variables) for each model.
+The decision tree and random forest models have the features renamed due to syntax requirements.
+Due to this, there are two output files 'variableKeys_ML_train_dt_rf.csv' and 'variableKeys_ML_test_dt_rf.csv' that act as keys to renaming the features in the variable importance output files. mlVar has 6 agruments (order matters).
 ```

 mlVar input_Train.csv input_Test.csv allele_factorization prefix seed number_of_clusters